-Fujifilm X-A10 versus Olympus E-M10 II
+Fujifilm X-A10 vs Olympus E-M10 II

-The Fujifilm X-A10 and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in December 2016 and August 2015.
+The Fujifilm X-A10 and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in December 2016 and August 2015.
 Both the X-A10 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-A10) and a Four Thirds (E-M10 II) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (27 percent) than the Fujifilm X-A10.
 Moreover, the E-M10 II is markedly heavier (18 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the E-M10 II are weather-sealed.